Donate Now!

 Final Transcript(s)

-If you receive an offer conditional upon the completion of your undergraduate degree, you will be required to submit proof of receiving your degree by providing a final undergraduate transcript to OMSAS by June 30 of the potential enrolment year.
+Applicants who receive an offer conditional upon the completion of their undergraduate degree will be required to submit proof of receiving their degree by providing a final undergraduate transcript to OMSAS by June 30 of the potential enrolment year.

-If your Registrar’s office sent an official letter to OMSAS stating that you met all the requirements of your graduate degree and were eligible to graduate in the spring of the potential enrolment year, you will be required submit your final transcript to OMSAS by June 30 of the potential enrolment year.
+Applicants whose Registrar’s office sent an official letter to OMSAS stating that they met all the requirements of their graduate degree and were eligible to graduate in the spring of the potential enrolment year will be required submit their final transcript to OMSAS by June 30 of the potential enrolment year.

 Deferral Policy